datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 3.Calculate the Null RMSE value by taking into consideration these predictions

-4.Verify if your base model's RMSE value is lower than Null RMSE
+4.Verify whether your base model's RMSE value is lower than Null RMSE or not

 `@script`
 Now that we know how to build a stupid model, let us lay down the steps in the process of benchmarking.
 You first split the data into training and test data.
 Calculate the Average no.of bike rentals per hour.
 This becomes the prediction of the stupid model.
 Calculate the Null RMSE value for this stupid model just the way you calculate RMSE value for any model.
 Finally, verify whether your base model's RMSE value is lower than Null RMSE or not.
-If it is lower, your model is better than this stupid model.
-Otherwise, it is worse than your stupid model.

 ---